nliulab/HRnV/README.md

 # Heart Rate n-Variability (HRnV): A Novel Representation of Beat-to-Beat Variation in Electrocardiography

-If you are using HRnV and its software, please cite:
+If you are using HRnV and its software (HRnV tool is developed based on the PhysioNet Cardiovascular Signal Toolbox), please cite:
 > Liu N, Guo DG, Koh ZX, Ho AFW, Ong MEH.
 Heart rate n-variability (HRnV): A novel representation of beat-to-beat variation in electrocardiogram. bioRxiv 2018; 449504. doi: https://doi.org/10.1101/449504
+> Vest A, Da Poian G, Li Q, Liu C, Nemati S, Shah A, Clifford GD.
+An Open Source Benchmarked Toolbox for Cardiovascular Waveform and Interval Analysis.
+Physiological measurement 39, no. 10 (2018): 105004.
+DOI:10.5281/zenodo.1243111; 2018.

 \* e-mail: liu.nan AT duke-nus.edu.sg